SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/DCGAN – Adding convolution to a GAN.md

 ## Conclusion
 - The article has explained the concept of GANs and the specific architecture of DCGANs, which are a variation that can handle larger images.
-- It has also provided a step-by-step guide on how to build a DCGAN from scratch using the PyTorch library and the CIFAR dataset.
+- It has also provided a step-by-step guide on how to build a DCGAN from scratch using the PyTorch library and the [[../../CIFAR|CIFAR]] dataset.
 - The implementation process, including loading the dataset and preprocessing it, creating the network architecture and initialization of weights, as well as training the network, has been explained.
-- The final output is expected to be a set of photorealistic images that resemble one of the classes in the CIFAR dataset, which is a significant achievement.
+- The final output is expected to be a set of photorealistic images that resemble one of the classes in the [[../../CIFAR|CIFAR]] dataset, which is a significant achievement.
 - GANs, particularly DCGANs, have a wide range of applications and can generate images of different objects, depending on the dataset used to train the network.
 This article provides a foundation for further research and experimentation with GANs.

 :::